diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 date: "2021-01-05"
 image: "tweet.png"
 description: "I have planned to read 25 books this year.
 This is an overview of my year ahead in books."
-excerpt: "One of my resolutions this year is to read at least 25 books and to really solidify the plan, I decided to plan out all the books I am going to read...."
+excerpt: "I planned out all the books I am going to read in 2021."
 tags: ["Books"]
 ---

 ![enter image description here](https://i.imgur.com/DSYLjZl.png)